-Gerund used as a subject in a sentence.
+Gerund used in gerund phrase as subject of a sentence.

-- Washing his care is something he hates most.
+- Washing his car is something he hates most.

-- Watching television to some is a waste of time.
+- Watching television to him is not a waste of time.

 - Attending church is not something the family does often.

-- Working in a foreign country can be very difficult.
+- Working in a foreign country can be very exciting.

 - Learning a foreign language can be a real challenge.